cdfmlr/pyflowchart/README.md

 ## Python to Flowchart

-PyFlow can also translate your Python Codes into Flowcharts.
+PyFlowchart can also translate your Python Codes into Flowcharts.

 For example, you got a `simple.py`: